 Emergency fund: What it is and how to build one

-Five steps to build an emergency savings account and ward off unnecessary financial stress.
+5 steps to build an emergency savings account and ward off unnecessary financial stress.

-A poll by The Times shows that one third of those considered middle-class would not be able to pay an unexpected bill of £500 without having to borrow.
+A poll by The Times shows that a third of those considered middle-class would not be able to pay an unexpected bill of £500 without having to borrow.
 An emergency fund helps by giving a safety net to fall on when the unexpected happens.

 What is an emergency fund?